 Amla Indian Gooseberry Benefits

-Introduction: Amla in Ayurveda known as ‘Amalaki’.
+Introduction: Amla in Ayurveda is known as ‘Amalaki’.
 In common terms, Amla Indian Gooseberry, that has long been revered in India as the best blood purifier, nutritive tonic, and restorative mucous membrane tonic.

 Indian Gooseberry (Amla) has five of the six tastes (sour, bitter, pungent, astringent, sweet), although, sour is its main taste.
 Amla is considered cooling in action, and it is widely used to balance the aggravated Pitta dosha and support normal ranges of blood sugar, build blood, support liver function, respiratory system, etc.